LibRapid/librapid/README.md

 Thanks to @TheWindoof for his help on the library.
 He and I collaborate to provide the best user experience possible, as well as to produce innovative new ideas and faster, more efficient code.

+## Why Use Librapid?

+In short, LibRapid aims to allow for faster mathematical calculations, including multidimensional arrays, machine learning and arbitrary-precision arithmetic.
+LibRapid also includes some helper functions to reduce dependencies, such as basic colour manipulation and access to console properties.
+The entire library is highly optimised and supports GPU calculations where applicable.

 ## How it Works

 LibRapid is a highly-optimized C++ (and CUDA) library which can be found at ```./src/librapid```.
 The C++ library is interfaced with Python using [PyBind11](https://github.com/pybind/pybind11), meaning very little performance is lost between the C++ backend and Python frontend of the library.
 LibRapid also makes use of some of [Agner Fog's](https://agner.org) libraries and optimisations to accelerate low-level functions and increase performance.